Animal Welfare League of Kosciusko County helps build connections between kids and animals

-Executive Director of Animal Welfare League of Kosciusko County, Tonya Blanchard, says that it is so vital for kids to be able to read out loud and this is the perfect way to do it.
+Tonya Blanchard, Executive Director of Animal Welfare League of Kosciusko County, said it is vital for kids to be able to read out loud and this is the perfect way to do it.

-The companionship from the animals perspective is one that takes time to build trust with the kids that come to read to them.
+From the animals’ perspectives, it takes time to build trust with the kids that come to read to them, but the more often they’re interacted with, the better they get.

 Literacy for Companionship Inc. has been around for four years.
 CEO and Founder Angela Ihrie wants to teach kids the important lessons of caring for animals.